-Environmental Justice is central to the vision of SPC's Long-Range Transportation Plan, SmartMoves for a Changing Region, which is to provide a "world class, safe and well maintained, integrated transportation system that provides mobility for all, enables resilient communities, and supports a globally competitive economy."
+Environmental Justice is central to the vision of SPC's Long-Range Transportation Plan, Smart Moves for a Changing Region, which is to provide a "world-class, safe, well maintained and connected multimodal transportation system that provides mobility for all, empowers resilient and sustainable communities, and supports a globally competitive economy."
 Through its public participation panels, detailed project selection process, and discretionary funding programs, SPC strives to meet the tenets of Environmental Justice and serve as an inclusive planning organization.

-An analysis of the impacts of the projects identified in the 2023-2026 TIP demonstrates that benefits of the programmed TIP projects and total investment of resources are equitable to populations who are traditionally or have the potential to be disadvantaged in the planning process.
-Furthermore, no population groups were found to be disproportionately or adversely affected by the implementation of the 2023-2026 TIP.
+An analysis of the impacts of the projects identified in the 2050 Long Range Plan demonstrates that benefits of the programmed LRTP projects and total investment of resources are equitable to populations who are traditionally or have the potential to be disadvantaged in the planning process.
+Furthermore, no population groups were found to be disproportionately or adversely affected by the implementation of the 2050 Long Range Plan.

 The Environmental Justice process is ongoing, and SPC continues to conduct outreach, coordinate with relevant partners and stakeholders including FHWA and PennDOT to expand areas of analysis, and garner public input to have a growing level of public involvement in the transportation planning and development process.
+SPC also continues to look for ways to incorporate Justice 40 initiatives to our upcoming programs.